peterjc/thapbi-pict/docs/examples/drained_ponds/presence_absence.rst

 Other Fish
 ~~~~~~~~~~

-We also see one false positive for each of the three fish species *Alburnus
+We also see one false positive for each of the two fish species *Alburnus
-mossulensis*, *Notemigonus crysoleucas*, and *Squalidus gracilis*:
+mossulensis*, and *Squalidus gracilis*:

 .. code:: console